coder/coder/docs/admin/workspace-proxies.md

 - `unhealthy` : The workspace proxy is reachable, but has some issue that is preventing the proxy from being used. `coder wsproxy ls` should show the error message.
-- `ok` : The workspace proxy is healthy and working properly!
+- `ok` : The workspace proxy is healthy and working properly.

 ### Configuration